 Keiko’s handlers noticed on Thursday he had become listless, and the six-ton orca died Friday afternoon despite veterinarians’ efforts to save him.

 ``It was pretty sudden,″ his animal care specialist, Dane Richards, told The Associated Press.
 He said Keiko’s handlers went out to check on him during a late afternoon blizzard and he was still alive.
 Two hours later, he had died.

 Keiko, which means ``Lucky One″ in Japanese, was born in 1977 or 1978 off Iceland, and was caught for the aquarium industry in 1979.

-Known for his distinctive, droopy dorsal fin, he gained fame as the star of the 1993 film ``Free Willy,″ in which a boy befriends a captive killer whale and coaxes him to jump over a sea park wall to freedom.
-Two sequels featured animatronic models, film of wild orcas and leftover footage of Keiko, according to the president of the Oregon aquarium where he lived from 1996-1998.
+Known for his distinctive, droopy dorsal fin, he gained fame as the star of ``Free Willy,″ in which a boy befriends a captive killer whale and coaxes him to jump over a sea park wall to freedom.
+Two sequels featured animatronic models, film of wild orcas and leftover footage of Keiko.

 The fame Keiko gained from the movies led to a $20 million drive to free him in real life after it was found he was languishing in poor conditions in a Mexico City amusement park.
 He was brought to the Oregon Coast Aquarium in 1996, and two years later was flown to Iceland.

 Once there, handlers taught him to catch his own fish and interact with wild orca.
 He was finally released in mid-2002.

 David Phillips, executive director of the San Francisco-based Free Willy-Keiko Foundation, said Keiko’s plight changed public perception of whether a whale could be returned to the wild.